Dietary Supplements for Women Over 60

 Mayo Clinic studies confirm that early evidence shows Ginko can improve memory, help with aging eyes, and reduce organ damage from chemotherapy.

 What’s your take on this?
 What other things do you do to stay healthy and active after 60?
-Please share your thoughts and also check out the philosophy behind Ray & Terry’s anti-aging program, which I use myself.
+Please share your thoughts in the comments section below.

 Prefer to Listen?